-Rome is a city to enjoy with all five senses, and perhaps taste is, after sight, the one you will enjoy the most during your trip to the Eternal City.
-After standing in awe at the wonders from old that are Rome's landmarks today, it is time to continue enjoying, tasting each and every one of the flavors of Roman cuisine.
+Rome is a city to enjoy with all five senses, and perhaps the taste is, after the sight, the one you will enjoy the most during your trip to the Eternal City.
+After delighting yourself with the wonders that rise above its streets, it's time to continue enjoying, tasting each and every one of the flavors of Roman cuisine.

 1. Ristorante Fiammetta, a classy but unpretentious place in the Historic Center

-The Ristorante Fiammetta is a hidden gem in a street of antique stores, Via dei Coronari, and that must be why this restaurant maintains all the flavor and elegance of old times, without the artifice and frills of modern restaurants.
-Here, everything is real food, good service, reasonable prices, and the possibility of eating both in the restaurant room and al fresco on the pleasant outdoor terrace.
+Ristorante Fiammetta is a hidden gem in a street of antique stores, Via dei Coronari, and that must be why this restaurant maintains all the flavor and elegance of yesteryear, without the artifice and frills of modern restaurants.
+Here, everything is real food, good service, reasonable prices and the possibility of eating both on the premises and on the pleasant outdoor terrace.

-Here you will find typical Roman dishes, wood-fired pizzas, and even a variety of fish, all with an unusual freshness for a restaurant in the center of Rome.
-Everything is delicious, so don't be afraid to order whatever you feel like and enjoy a great meal and a break after a morning of sightseeing.
+Here you will find typical Roman dishes, wood-fired pizzas and even a variety of fish, all with an unusual freshness for a restaurant in the center of Rome.
+Everything is delicious, so don't be afraid to order whatever you feel like and enjoy a great meal and a rest after a morning of sightseeing.

 2. La Taverna dei Fori Imperiali, a small family restaurant next to the Colosseum

-La Taverna dei Fori Imperiali is a family restaurant serving traditional Roman food.
+La Taverna dei Fori Imperiali is a family-run restaurant serving traditional Roman food.
 Over time it has become a somewhat touristy place that is often recommended in guidebooks, but it still maintains its quality and that is why I mention it.
-They have a burrata ravioli that I hope they keep on their menu, because the next time I go to Rome I plan on ordering it again.
+They have a burrata ravioli that I hope they keep on their menu, because the next time I go to Rome I plan to repeat.
 Their desserts are also a delight.

 For lunch, and especially for dinner, it is almost essential that you book in advance, due to the proximity of the restaurant to the Colosseum.
-Reservations can only be made by telephone.
+Reservations can only be made by phone.

 3. Pizzeria Ai Marmi, an authentic pizzeria in Trastevere

-This pizzeria, rather than a restaurant, looks more like a kitchen.
-In Pizzeria Ai Marmi all the tables are together, which means that you will share a table with strangers, and they will literally make the pizza in front of your eyes.
+This pizzeria, more than a restaurant, looks directly like a kitchen.
+At Pizzeria Ai Marmi all the tables are together, which means that you will share a table with strangers, and they will literally make the pizza in front of your eyes.
 And what a pizza.
-Everything this restaurant doesn't spend on trying to attract customers, they invest in the care they put into the dough and ingredients for a spectacular product.
+Everything this restaurant doesn't spend on trying to attract customers, it invests in the care they put into the dough and ingredients for a spectacular product.

-If like me, you could dine on pizza every night of your life, I sincerely believe you must try this place, and almost any Roman who knows it will tell you the same, since as you can see it is frequented by many locals.
+If you could eat pizza every night of your life like me, I sincerely believe you must try this place, and almost any Roman who knows it will tell you the same, since as you can see it is frequented by many locals.

 4. Il Sorpasso, an escape from the tourist traps near the Vatican